-Proposals will be accepted for VLBI observations that use ALMA as a phased array, with the following capabilities and restrictions:
+Proposals will be accepted for VLBI observations that include ALMA as a phased array, with the following capabilities and restrictions:

-- VLBI observations will be conducted using a "campaign mode", whereby specific dates are reserved for the execution of VLBI programs in coordination with the other facilities in the VLBI network and so that VLBI experts are available to help with program execution.
-Observing windows will be identified during the periods when the 12-m Array is in one of the three most compact configurations (with maximum baselines ≤500 m; see configuration schedule in Section 4.3.3).
-The actual campaign dates will be set after the proposal review process. - New to Cycle 8 2021, VLBI observations will be permitted for science targets with correlated flux densities < 0.5 Jy through use of a passive phasing mode.
-The user must select a bright

-(>0.5 Jy) phase calibrator (phasor), ideally within 6 or 3 degrees of the science target in Band 3 or 6, respectively.
+- VLBI observations will be conducted in "campaign mode", whereby specific dates are reserved for the execution of VLBI programs in coordination with the other facilities in the VLBI network.
+This ensures that VLBI experts are available to help with program execution.
+Observing windows will be identified during the periods when the 12 m Array is in one of the three most compact configurations (with maximum baselines ≤500 m; see configuration schedule in Section 4.3.3).
+The actual campaign dates will be set after the proposal review process, but are expected to be in the March/April 2023 time frame. - Standard VLBI observations perform phase-up of the array directly on the science target.
+To ensure adequate SNR for the phase solving algorithm it is required that continuum targets have a correlated flux density on intra-ALMA baselines of ≥500 mJy (Bands 3 and 6) or ≥750 mJy (Band 7).
+Spectral line targets should have a peak flux density in the spectral line of interest of ≥ 4 Jy at the time of the observation. - VLBI continuum observations of science targets with correlated flux densities <500 mJy require the use of passive phasing mode.
+Typical passive phasing observing sequences will consist of a short (~1-3 min) VLBI scan on the phasor, immediately followed by a longer scan on the science target itself (up to ~5 min).
+To perform array phase-up, the user must select a bright (≥500 mJy) phase calibrator ('phasor'), ideally within 6 or 3 degrees of the science target in Band 3 or 6, respectively.
 The user-defined calibrator interface is enforced for passive phasing and the default dynamic phase calibrator should be replaced with a fixed calibrator (see Section B.6.1).
 The choice of calibrator should be justified in the Technical Justification.
+In Cycle 9, passive phasing is not allowed for Band 7 VLBI or for spectral line VLBI.

-- Typical passive phasing observing sequences will consist of a short (~1-3 min) VLBI scan on the phasor, immediately followed by a longer scan on the science target itself (up to ~5 min). - VLBI proposals will only be accepted for continuum observations in Bands 3 and 6.
-These will be obtained in full polarization using the FDM mode (see Section A.6.1) and the 64-input Correlator.
-Observing frequencies are fixed to four 1875 MHz-wide spectral windows centered on the frequencies shown in Table A-7 below.
+• VLBI proposals for continuum mode observations will only be accepted for Bands 3, 6, and 7.
+These observations will be obtained in full polarization using the widest bandwidth FDM configuration of 64-input Baseline Correlator (see Section A.6.1).
+Observing frequencies are fixed to four 1875 MHz-wide spectral windows centered on the frequencies shown in Table A-9 below.

-Band spw1 (GHz) spw2 (GHz) LO1 (GHz) spw3 (GHz) spw4 (GHz)

-3 86.268 88.268 93.268 98.268 100.268

-6 213.1 215.1 222.1 227.1 229.1
+LO1 spw1 spw2 spw3 spw4 Band (GHz) (GHz) (GHz) (GHz) (GHz) 98.328 3 86.268 88.268 93.268 100.268 6 222.1 227.1 213.1 215.1 229.1 335.6 337.5414 342.6 347.6 349.6

-Table A-7: Observing Frequencies for Cycle 8 2021 VLBI Observations
+Table A-9: Observing Frequencies for Cycle 9 VLBI Observations